isteven/angular-multi-select/README.md

 ##### tick-property (REQUIRED)
 input-model property with a boolean value that represent the state of a checkbox.
 <br />For example:
- - item-ticker is "selected"
+ - tick-property is "selected"
     - if selected === true, checkbox will be ticked.
     - If selected === false, checkbox will not be ticked.
- - item-ticker is "isOn"
+ - tick-property is "isOn"
    - if isOn === true, checkbox will be ticked.
    - If isOn === false, checkbox will not be ticked.